kunchamharsha/beeruva/README.md

 >python app.py

 This will run the server on port number 5000,open browser and search for http://localhost:5000

+## Contact Details

+For any further queries and **assistance** to setup the drive for your organisation you can mail me on **kunchamharsha@gmail.com**, you can also raise an issue and I will get back to you as soon as possible

 ## Endpoints and descriptions